In Hollywood you pretty much have to use 12-point Courier on your screenplay, even though it may seem weak and hard to read.

 each year, and from all corners of the globe.

 Why force us to use such a weak-looking font?

-It's just the way it is, sorry.
-But, you might be able to improve its appearance a bit.
+It's just the way it is; an historical relic.
+But, you might be able to enhance the appearance of your script a bit.

 One fix is in the copying.
-Your script may come out a little light-looking from your laser
+Though your script might come out a little light-looking from your laser

-printer, but the copier will give it a slightly darker hue, making it easier to read.
+printer, the copier can give it a slightly darker hue (making it easier to read).

 DON'T MAKE IT BOLD IN YOUR DOCUMENT: That's the true mark of a wanna-be.
 As is setting

 Another fix is to use the Final Draft Courier font, found in their screenwriting software, one of the two biggest screenwriting software packages used in

 Take care applying other options.
 The farther afield you venture the fewer are those who can or will follow your approach.
 You may be able to get your set-up fine tuned, but if you hand your script off electronically you can't predict results at the other end.